Contents

 How many speakers or presenters can be on a stream at a given time?

-What happens when my studio is full?
+What happens when my Studio is full?

 Can I invite a speaker as a producer so they can control backgrounds, banners, chats, etc?